black and white photo of Maureen Duffy

 About RSL presents: The Pioneer Prize

-Join us for the launch of the RSL Pioneer Prize, a new initiative which will spotlight and celebrate writers who have been trailblazers in their field.
+Join us for the launch of the RSL Pioneer Prize, a new initiative spotlighting and celebrating writers who have been trailblazers in their field.

 Acknowledging the challenges faced by earlier generations of women writers, each year a woman writer over 60 who has shaped our literary landscape will be honoured.
-For its inaugural year the prize will honour Maureen Duffy, born in 1933 – poet, playwright, novelist, non-fiction writer and activist.
+For its inaugural year the prize will honour Maureen Duffy, born in 1933, the poet, playwright, novelist, non-fiction writer and activist.

-RSL President Bernardine Evaristo will be joined by special guests as we discuss Duffy's impact and legacy, and the power of amplifying older women writers’ voices.
+RSL President Bernardine Evaristo will be joined by writers Val McDermid, So Mayer and lecturers Elaine Hobby and Lawrence Warner.
+Together with chair, Bee Rowlatt they discuss Duffy's impact and legacy, and the power of amplifying older women writers’ voices.

 The RSL Pioneer Prize has been established thanks to the generosity of Evaristo, who has donated the cash prize of £100k from her Women's Prize Outstanding Contribution Award to fund it.
 The Prize, which will run for ten years from 2025, will spotlight ten living women writers over the age of 60, with each receiving £10,000.